The SPROG family of DCC devices

 What are the differences between a SPROG and other DCC interface devices?

-SPROG II - and SPROG3 - are a stand-alone DCC decoder programmer and DCC controller.
-The SPROG II or SPROG3 is not an interface to a DCC system, but does the things a typical Command Station does, in an easy to use, computer-controlled manner.
+SPROG II - and SPROG 3 - are each a stand-alone DCC decoder programmer and also a DCC controller.
+The SPROG products are not an interface to a DCC system, but do the things a typical Command Station does, in an easy to use, computer-controlled manner.

 There are other DCC devices, such as Locobuffer, that are designed to link the computer to an existing DCC system, and the DCC system then provides the response to computer-sourced commands.

-For stand-alone programming, SPROG II and now SPROG3 provide a comprehensive programming solution that can be used in the layout room, or anywhere else, for NMRA-compliant decoders of any scale, including sound.
+For stand-alone programming, SPROG II and SPROG3 provide a comprehensive programming solution that can be used in the layout room, or anywhere else, for NMRA-compliant decoders of any scale, including sound.
 Also, for small layouts needing under 1A total current, SPROG II can be used to control the layout directly, acting as the DCC Command Station, without needing any additional DCC system hardware.
-SPROG3 increases that current capability to 2.5A, more than enough for many layouts, and te SBOOST booster allows the addition of further power sections, up to 2.5A each.
+SPROG3 and pi-SPROG models increase that current capability to 2.5A, more than enough for many layouts, and the SBOOST booster allows the addition of further power sections, up to 2.5A each.

-What software do I need to use SPROG II?JMRI
+What software do I need to use my SPROG?JMRI

 There are also other railroad control programs available that now provide support for SPROG devices.

-It is possible, but tedious, to use SPROG II with a terminal emulator.
+It is possible, but tedious, to use a SPROG with a terminal emulator (but not recommended!).

-DecoderPro requires that you have Java installed on your system from Oracle; also included on the installation CD.
+DecoderPro requires that you have Java installed on your system from Oracle.

-Look at the online install pages to run an immediate install of the current production software and drivers.
+Look at the online install pages to run an immediate install or re-install of the current production software and drivers.

-Can SPROG II be used as a computer controlled command station/booster?
+Can a SPROG be used as a computer controlled command station/booster?

-Yes, for smaller layouts, within the 1 Amp power capacity of SPROG II and the power supply, 1.25 Amp as supplied.
-SPROG II's current firmware gives full computer controlled command station functionality, either for small layouts or larger layouts when used with an external booster.
+For smaller layouts, within the 1 Amp power capacity of SPROG II and the power supply, 12 Volt 1 Amp as supplied, SPROG II's firmware and JMRI software gives full computer controlled command station functionality, either for small layouts or larger layouts when used with an external booster.

-The new SPROG3 offers all the same SPROG II coapbilities, with a 2.5A maximum current capacity.
-Additionally, the new SBOOST booster can be used with SPROG II, or SPROG3, to add another 2.5A capability.
+The SPROG3 offers all the same SPROG II capabilities, with a 2.5A maximum current capacity.
+Additionally, the SBOOST boosters can be used with SPROG II, SPROG3 or Pi-SPROG to add another 2.5A capability each, and/or auto-reverse for loops and crossovers.

 What cable do I need to connect to SPROG II or SPROG3?